-Bring Up The Kubernetes Dashboard on Network!
+Bring Up The Kubernetes Dashboard on URL PUB/PVT Network!
 Uhhuh!

-Kubernetes dashboard is deployed as contained inside pods in the cluster.
+Kubernetes dashboard is deployed as a container inside pods in the cluster.
 The dashboard can be deployed using a YAML file.
 You can download this YMAL file from its official repository.
 The latest version is always ready for you on this link of the official Kubernetes repository

 Prerequisite: Running Kubernetes Cluster